Death, rapes, and broken bones at Philly’s only residential treatment center for troubled youth

 “Exceptional hardships”

 On the sprawling grounds of a former hospital on Ford Road, Wordsworth, a nonprofit, runs a variety of programs that aim to help children and families in need.
 The redbrick-and-glass residential treatment facility housed 82 young people the night Hess died.
 Many had been placed there by the city after suffering abuse or neglect.
 Others were ordered to stay there by juvenile court after committing a crime.
 All had mental illness or behavioral problems, posing severe challenges for their caregivers.
-Ranging in age from 10 to 21, the young people in Wordsworth’s care lived in a rundown facility and slept in rooms with holes in the walls, exposed wiring, broken light fixtures, and faulty heaters.
-There, records show, they were sometimes tended to by ill-trained staffers.

 Despite its deficiencies, Wordsworth had its license renewed by the State Department of Human Services again and again, and child welfare agencies and the courts continued to send young people there.